ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

 - **Improve support for tasking profiles in embedded OSes (Jorvik, Ravenscar).**
   This is a very advanced topic, but an important one.
-Embedded systems generally do not support tasking due to the limited support that the language has for them.
+Embedded systems generally do not support tasking due to the limited support that the runtime implementation has for them.
 Therefore, specialised profiles that allow for some basic, real-time and safe tasking abilities need to be created.
 It would be great to see more CPUs/Boards with support for the Jorvik and Ravenscar profiles.

-- **[AVR-Ada](https://github.com/RREE/AVRAda_Doc)** is a embedded development
+- **[AVR-Ada](https://github.com/RREE/AVRAda_Doc)** is an embedded development
   library that brings support for a large number of AVR devices to the Ada programming language.
 You can help by creating more examples, promoting it and expanding its capabilities.